zenovak/zenovak.github.io/_posts/2023-11-10-android-rest-api.md

 - The request `interface`
 - The response `model` class

-The request interface would act as an async template of our request payload, while the model class would "model" the expected response data.
+The request interface represents our API method calls and it's query parameters, while the model class would "model" the expected response data.

 <br>